quiji/teo/DevNotes.md

 ### Game Mechanics

-Blocking projectiles and storing them into satchel for future use (like *throwing back*).
+- Blocking projectiles and storing them into satchel for future use (like *throwing back*).
-Satchel works like a stack: first item in is last item out.
+- Satchel works like a stack: first item in is last item out.
+- Only way to open doors, breaking them throwing stuff (Let's reinforce the main mechanic).
+- You can throw with different strengths by charging.
+Charging limits your movement.

 Thats it.
 Ha!